Work with data tables

 Data tables allow you to store data locally and ensure that Architect can access it within an interaction.

 You can use data tables to access data sets larger than allowed by a switch statement.
-This feature is also useful when combining Genesys Cloud with third-party integrations.
-Direct Genesys Cloud to look up the value returned from the CRM (customer relationship management) system to find the queue to which the interaction should transfer.
+This feature is also useful when you combine Genesys Cloud with third-party integrations.
+Direct Genesys Cloud to look up the value returned from the CRM (customer relationship management) system to find the queue to which the interaction must transfer.

 For example, you can map external data from a CRM system to a Genesys Cloud queue.
-After entering a flow, a caller enters an account number.
-The CRM system includes stored information that identifies the department within the organization that should be dealing with this customer and, when receiving the account number, returns the department name.
+After callers enter a flow, they enter an account number.
+The CRM system includes stored information that identifies the department within the organization best equipped to deal with this customer and, when the system receives the account number, it returns the department name.

 Notes: